beugi19/Capital-Bikeshare/README.md

 ## Second part: data from 2019

 The second part of the project involved taking data directly from the company website (https://www.capitalbikeshare.com/system-data) and trying to set up a database with all relevant info, along with the main meteorological data (average temperature, wind speed, precipitation).
 The data were then analyzed hour-by-hour to see whether there is an daily/weekly trend which influences the whole time series (there is!)
 Moreover, time series analysis allowed us to remove the seasonality component, and the generic trend then appears more clearly: rides are more frequent during the central months of the year.
+It was furthermore possible to subdivide the stations into three groups (low, medium and high bike turnover).

 ## Third part: data from 2021